Ish2K/order-book/README.md

   This will help greatly in collaborative project development.

 ### 4. **Refering to Deliverables point 5**
-  - The is backed up in mongoDB, we can make multiple db instances to store the current state (by scaling).
+  - The app state is backed up in mongoDB, we can make multiple db instances to store the current state (by scaling).
     Currently, if the application stops and the docker containers are not deleted, the app would start from the last updated state